Top Train Rides & Activities for Kids In & Around Sydney

-Heritage Express is the tours and events operating arm of the NSW Rail Transport Museum, established in 1962 for the purpose of collecting, preserving and presenting the railway heritage of NSW for the benefit of the community.
+Transport Heritage NSW is the tours and events operating arm of the NSW Rail Transport Museum, established for the purpose of collecting, preserving and presenting the railway heritage of NSW for the benefit of the community.
 They’ve taken active exhibits from their collection on tour, thrilling and entertaining guests with experiences from the Golden Age of Train Travel.

-They run a range of exciting tours and exhibitions across Sydney, including The Southern Highlander, The Blue Mountains Flyer, Steam Train Sunday and the Sydney Great Train Expo.
+They run a range of exciting tours and exhibitions across Sydney, including Steam Train Sunday, Hornsby Steam Express, The Hydro Express, The Highlander and the Sydney Great Train Expo.
 Enjoy family-friendly fun with the program of short steam experiences and rail journeys featuring NSW’s most beloved heritage trains radiating from major NSW regional and Sydney suburban centres.

 Take a day trip on a restored heritage train that operates from Sydney through to Robertson and Moss Vale via Wollongong on select Thursdays and Sundays with The Cockatoo Run.
 The journey offers spectacular coastal scenery prior to the ascent of the Illawarra Escarpment.
 The line climbs 600 metres through rainforests, past waterfalls and the spectacular viaduct.
 The train makes a stop at Summit Tank to admire the view over Lake Illawarra out to the Tasman Sea.